-In our analyses, we focus on down-sequence variability, and thus neglect the constant errors in overall geo-referencing, the DEM and camera model.
-For a rigorous treatment of absolute error, the use of static ground control points is recommended as one of the best ways to incorporate overall geo-referencing precision into the error propagation.
-In many cases, repeat, high resolution TLS data may not be available, and only a single low resolution DEM (e.g. 10's m) may be available.
-In this case, Pointcatcher can still be used for tracking, registration, geo-referencing and re-projection, but separation of horizontal and vertical velocity components will only be possible for specific camera orientations.
-The errors associated with using a low resolution DEM could be assessed by applying offsets to the DEM and considering the variation in re-projected point positions.
+In our analyses, we focus on down-sequence variability, and thus neglect the constant errors in overall georeferencing, the DEM and camera model.
+For a rigorous treatment of absolute error, the use of static ground control points is recommended as one of the best ways to incorporate overall georeferencing precision into the error propagation.
+In many cases, repeat, high resolution TLS data may not be available, and only a single low-resolution DEM (e.g. tens of metres) may be available.
+In this case, Pointcatcher can still be used for tracking, registration, georeferencing and reprojection, but separation of horizontal and vertical velocity components will only be possible for specific camera orientations.
+The errors associated by using a low resolution DEM could be assessed by applying offsets to the DEM and considering the variation in reprojected point positions.
 For relative measurements over long viewing distances at favourable angles, errors may be deemed acceptable.

+5.4.
 Ice velocity variation at Sólheimajökull

-The synchronous velocity variations detected for the different points measured on Sólheimajökull indicate systematic velocity changes during the image sequence (Figure 9).
+The synchronous velocity variations detected for the different points measured on Sólheimajökull indicate systematic velocity changes during the image sequence (Fig. 9).
 Horizontal velocities varied by ~5-10%, over timescales of ~25 days, and had changes that were asynchronous with those in the vertical component, suggesting process independence.
 Such independence may be due to time delays incurred from surface meltwater transit to the glacier bed where water pressurisation can promote localised reduction in basal drag, or a longitudinal coupling of ice dynamics in which local movement is driven by upstream conditions independent of local surface melt dynamics.
 A detailed understanding, to include any basal melting contribution from Katla will require additional measurements, which we leave for future work.

-CONCLUSIONS
+6. CONCLUSIONS

 We present new software to facilitate quantitative measurement from oblique time-lapse imagery of glaciers.
 As well as providing a straightforward feature tracking application, the software enables integration of time-lapse data with DEMs, and includes error analysis based on the projection of Monte Carlo-based uncertainties onto DEM surfaces.
 Using this, we implement a novel approach for deriving independent horizontal and vertical ice velocity components using only two DEMs acquired at different times within the image sequence.
-Illustrating the process on a 144-image sequence from Sólheimajökull, indicates a mean ice velocity of 0.170 m day-1 (19 measurements, standard deviation of 0.022 m day-1) at distances greater than ~200 m from the glacier edge during May-July, 2013.
-Normalising cumulative point displacements by their overall path lengths enables averaging to be used to mitigate measurement noise and revealed systematic variations in horizontal ice velocity of ~5-10% which were asynchronous with vertical velocity changes.
+Illustrating the process on a 145 image sequence from Sólheimajökull, indicates a mean ice velocity of 0.170 m d^{-1} (19 measurements, SD, 0.022 m d^{-1}) at distances $> \sim 200$ m from the glacier edge during May-July 2013.
+Normalising cumulative point displacements by their overall path lengths enables averaging to be used to mitigate measurement noise and to reveal systematic variations in horizontal ice velocity of ~5-10%, which were asynchronous with vertical velocity changes.

-Pointcatcher, our software for carrying out time-lapse feature tracking, down-sequence image registration, Monte Carlo error analysis, geo-referencing and DEM integration is freely available over the web: http://tinyurl/pointcatcher.
-Future work will build on this framework to include direct registration of cameras using control point resection, and implement image-only 3D measurements through stereo image sequences (James & Robson, 2014).
+Pointcatcher, our software for carrying out time-lapse feature tracking, down-sequence image registration, Monte Carlo error analysis, georeferencing and DEM integration is freely available over the web: http://tinyurl/pointcatcher.
+Future work will build on this framework to include direct registration of cameras using control point resection, and implement image-only 3-D measurements through stereo image sequences (James and Robson, 2014).